eagletrt/telemetry-mqtt-topics/README.md

 ```
 void parseMessage(const Variables& variables, const std::string& topic, const std::string& payload);
 ```
-parseMessage matches and calls the previously set parse callback functions, for message with the passed topic and payload, considering the passed variable fields values.
+parseMessage matches and calls the previously set parse callback functions, for the message with the passed topic and payload, considering the passed variable fields values.